PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 21 "Friction was removed" %}}

 At every single step a massive source of friction has been removed allowing us to do more, more easily.
-With the web being the pincale in distribution: Click a link and use.
+With the web being the pinnacle in distribution: Click a link and use.

 {{% /slide %}}